raspberrypilearning/quiz-time/en/step_3.md

 If it **is** correct, update the result div text to show 'Correct'.
 If it **is not** correct, update the result div text to show 'Incorrect'.

+You can **choose** other messages for correct and incorrect answers.

 --- code ---
 ---
 language: javascript